Sepsis

 If there have been delays in either the diagnosis or treatment of sepsis leading to injury, victims should seek advice from a specialist medical negligence solicitor in order to make a claim for compensation for the avoidable harm that they have suffered.

-If you wish to discuss a potential medical negligence claim with our specialist solicitors you can use our online enquiry form, call us for free on 0800 008 7450, call us on our mobile friendly number on 0333 2400340 or text "CURTIS" to 82727.
+If you wish to discuss a potential clinical negligence claim with our specialist solicitors you can email us, use our online enquiry form, or call us for free on 0800 008 7450.